dovecot/documentation/source/admin_manual/submission_server.rst

       The host name reported by the SMTP service (and other parts of Dovecot), for example to the client in the initial greeting and to the relay server in the HELO/EHLO command.
 Default is the system's real hostname@domain.
+**submission_client_workarounds**
+      Configures the list of active workarounds for Submission client bugs.
+The list is space-separated.
+Supported workaround identifiers are:
+   **whitespace-before-path:**
+      Allow one or more spaces or tabs between `MAIL FROM:' and path and between `RCPT TO:' and path.
+   **mailbox-for-path:**
+      Allow using bare Mailbox syntax (i.e., without <...>) instead of full path syntax.
 **submission_max_mail_size**
       The maximum size of messages accepted for relay.
 This announced in the SMTP SIZE capability.
 If not configured, this is either determined from